-The key to reducing the problem of high churn in employees is to create an environment where employees are engaged in their work and feel like they are able to contribute greatly to the business.
-Engaged employees are involved in, committed, and enthusiastic about their work which makes them happy, content, and productive.
-Striving for full employee engagement is a mighty task, but well worth the efforts.
-These five steps can help you to not only keep good hourly employees, but to attract more.
+The key to reducing high churn is creating an environment where employees are engaged in their work and feel like they’re able to contribute in a meaningful way to the business.
+It helps employees get involved in, committed to, and enthusiastic about their work, which makes them happy, content, and productive.
+Striving for full employee engagement is a challenging task, but it’s well worth the effort.

-One of the main reasons cited as to why hourly employees leave a company is because of their manager or supervisor.
-These people are the starting point for keeping good employees and reducing turnover.
-A Gallup study uncovered that managers are responsible for 70% of variance in the engagement and that the best managers make an effort to get to know the employees to improve engagement.
+One of the main reasons hourly employees leave a company is because of their manager or supervisor.
+Leaders are the first touchpoint for keeping good employees and reducing turnover, which is why how they treat employees is key.
+According to Harvard Business Review, 85% of HR leaders agree that it’s more important now for managers to demonstrate empathy than it was before the Covid-19 pandemic.
+The best managers will make an effort to get to know their employees, which, as a result, will improve engagement.

-Businesses should always aim to train managers to lead with a heart.
-That means the supervisor should treat employees as fellow equals, showing empathy when needed as well as direction and guidance.
-Managers should also focus on the strengths of the employee, rather than weaknesses.
-67% of the employees in the very same Gallup study agreed that there would be a stronger chance for them to stay with the company if they were kept engaged.
+Businesses should also train managers to lead with heart.
+This means that supervisors should treat employees as fellow equals, showing empathy when needed and providing direction and guidance.
+Managers should also focus on an employee’s strengths rather than weaknesses.

-There are a few common benefits that many businesses use as an incentive to attract hourly employees.
-The list of benefits seem exhaustive, but with a little creativity, you can stand out from the competition and provide benefits that are valuable and unique towards your business.
-For example, allowing employees to pick up a new skill from cross functions or giving them the flexibility to break up the day-to-day routine can go a long way towards increasing engagement.
-Burton Snowboards provides employees with free season passes to local Vermont ski resorts, demo gear to test and lessons to learn snowboarding.
-Offering opportunities for employees to work on the weekend or different shifts, either for regular pay or overtime, provides some variety in the work and offers insight into the functions of the business.
+There are a few common benefits that many businesses use as incentives to attract hourly employees.
+These lists of benefits may seem exhaustive, but with a little creativity, you can customize yours to stand out from the competition.
+For example, you can empower employees to pick up a new, cross-functional skill or give them the flexibility to break up the day-to-day routine.
+Both go a long way towards increasing engagement.
+Additionally, offering opportunities for employees to work on the weekend or different shifts, either for regular pay or overtime, provides some variety in the work and offers insight into the functions of the business.

 Millennials today value flexibility in their work schedule.
-Since the majority of hourly workers are made up of millennials, it is important for businesses to consider providing flexible work schedules to cater to these millennials.
+Since 36% of the restaurant workforce is made up of millennials, it’s in your best interest to consider providing flexible work schedules to meet their needs (and yours).

-Some hourly employees enjoy following a routine - working the same hours on the same days to allow them to plan their off days.
-On the other hand, there are some others that may need time off for school, family, appointments, etc. Employers that can adapt and cater to the needs of their employees reasonably stand a better chance at keeping the good employees from leaving.
-Businesses can consider using scheduling apps to organize shifts such as When I Work or 7Shifts to allow for advance notice on the shifts so that their employees can plan the rest of their schedule accordingly.
+Some hourly employees enjoy following a routine, working the same hours on the same days so they can plan their off days.
+Others, however, need the flexibility to meet other demands and responsibilities: school, family, appointments, etc. Employers that can adapt and cater to the needs of their employees in a reasonable manner stand a better chance at keeping the good employees from leaving.
+Businesses can consider using scheduling apps to organize shifts such as ZoomShift, When I Work or 7Shifts to allow for advance notice of the shifts changes so everyone involved can plan the rest of their schedules accordingly.

-Often, hourly workers use the job as a foundation to build towards a future of their dreams.
-When interviewing candidates, businesses could show these candidates how a job with them can allow them to attain their goals.
-Even if they don't decide to stay in the same company or industry for long, they will remember the guidance they were given.
-Offer to send your employees for seminars or courses that will develop their skills that are relevant for the job scope they are working towards.
+Often, hourly workers use their job as a foundation to build towards the future of their dreams.
+When interviewing candidates, hiring managers should show their candidates how a job with them can allow them to reach their goals.
+Even if they decide to not stay in the same company or industry for long, the candidate/employee will remember the guidance they were given.
+Offer to send your employees to seminars or courses that will develop their skills that align with their career goals.

 5. Seek Feedback

 Finally, seek feedback from your hourly employees.
-This helps them to not just feel included in a business, but also, these employees can provide insights and ideas that the management may have failed to consider.
+This helps them feel included in the business and gives you insights and ideas that you may have failed to consider.
 Hourly employees are often on the front line and experience things that the office doesn't hear about.
 Having a suggestion box is a good start.
-Businesses can also consider organizing regular physical meetings with their employees to gather feedback.
+Businesses can also consider organizing regular in-person or virtual meetings with their employees to gather feedback.

-Because you work hard to source, screen, hire and on-board good employees, you don't want to see them leave quickly.
-Qualtrics found that the average time hourly employees stays with the business is around two years.
+Because you work hard to source, screen, hire, and onboard good employees, you don't want to see them leave quickly.
+Qualtrics found that the average time hourly employees stay with the business is around two years.
 To rise above the average, businesses can apply the five steps above and work towards a higher retention rate.

 Workstream is a hiring platform that helps employers get 4x the number of qualified applicants.
 The world's most trusted brands use Workstream to optimize job board postings, automate screening and interview scheduling, communicate via text message, and streamline the onboarding/training process.
 See what all the buzz is about by scheduling a demo or email us email@example.com!